Ali-Husnain/ITC-Assignments/Codes/file-handling/readme.md

 #File handling:
-# It's the assignment for practicing file handling concept.
+# It is the assignment for practicing file handling concept.